akshayjshah/blog/posts/getting-started-with-go.md

 Once you've picked up the basics and some common idioms, dive a little deeper.

 - At this point, it makes sense to stop relying on your package manager's Go distribution.
-Instead, use upstream directly---it'll be much easier to test beta releases and debug on older compilers.
+Instead, use upstream directly --- it'll be much easier to test beta releases and debug on older compilers.
 I use [Travis CI's gimme](https://github.com/travis-ci/gimme) script.
 It's a plain shell script, and it's the same script that manages Go versions in Travis builds.